08:30 to 17:00 AWST Mon-Fri

 How to Become a Physiotherapy Assistant

-Physiotherapy – or physio – is a profession that is required to help people manage their bodies better.
+Physiotherapy – or Physio – is a profession that is required to help people manage their bodies better.

-Most of us will need support from a Physiotherapist at some stage to manage emerging conditions with our bones, muscles, and nerves.
+Most of us will need support from a Physio at some stage to manage emerging conditions with our bones, muscles, and nerves.
 From athletes who regularly push their bodies to everyday people suffering after a fall, a Physiotherapist helps overcome many of life’s health hurdles.
 The busier our bodies become, the more likely we need support from a Physio – even if it’s simply to promote well-being.

 What does a Physiotherapy Assistant do?

-Benefits of becoming a Physiotherapy Assistant
+Benefits of Becoming a Physiotherapy Assistant

+There’s so much to gain from working in the allied health industry.
 As a qualified Physiotherapy Assistant, you will enjoy:

 • High job satisfaction from a fulfilling role that helps people in need